BrunoFernandoYamada/jwt-api/README.md

 * /api/auth/signup
 - Responsible for sign up in the Application

-When starts the application in the first time, it's create a default user admin with follows credentials:
+When starts the application in the first time, it's create a default user admin with followings credentials:
 Username: admin
 Password: admin1234